ytanikin/PRConventionalCommits/README.md

 ### Contributing

+After modifying the code, please run:
+1. `npm test` to run test
-After updating the code, please run `npm prepare` to build the distribution files before committing.
+2. `npm run prepare` to build the distribution files(`dist` folder with `index.js.map` file).
+Commit it together with the changes in `index.js` file.

 ## Author